tractatus/tractatus.github.io/docs/sbl.md

 In particularly bad samples this small trick can be applied just after stripping to ensure that any newly hydrolysed or displaced parts do not get labeled.
 This is especially true if the sin situ amplicon itself would start to degrade as can happen if the user has a microscope where excessive light power is used.
 A good workflow we have started to implement is simply to perform imaging of the fluorescent sequencing adapter to check the library quality and image any additional fluorophores like fluorescent proteins or antibody staining.
 With several samples this usually takes an entire day so at the end of the day take the best samples that you intend to continue with and strip the fluorescent sequencing adapter with formamide and wash.
 After that leave the sample in 37°C overnight with the CIP + TdT/acyclovir cocktail.
 In the morning when you come in the sample is then ready for some quick washes and hybridization of the first sequencing primer followed by ligation.

+## Difference between cPAL, SOLiD and PRICKLi.

+The most basic scheme of sequencing by ligation was commercialized by Complete Genomics and is called Combinatorial Probe-Anchor Ligation (cPAL) sequencing.
+In cPAL a sequencing primer known as the anchor primer is extended by ligation of a set of competing probes interrogating a specific position away from the ligation junction.
+Each base position is represented by a specific fluorescent probe.
+This scheme is straighforward but requires 4 x N probes to be synthesized, where N is number of positions interrogated.
+Each ligation cycle extends a new sequencing primer so after each image is taken the entire sequencing primer is stripped and a new primer is hybridized.

+SOLiD (Sequencing by Oligonucleotide Ligation and Detection) was a method commercialized by Applied Biosystems that overcame the issue by being able to extend the same sequencing primer sequentially through repeated ligation cycles.
+The way SOLiD overcame this was to make use of a chemically cleavable phosphoramidite probe that could be cleaved with a mild oxidizing agent such as aqueous silver nitrate leaving free 5'PO4 ends for subsequent ligation cycles to extend.
+In this scheme it is common to seperate the concept of a round to mean hybridization round and the concept of cycle to mean ligation cycle.
+SOLiD would achieve reads by extending and cleaving a single sequencing primer and then once the highest read length was achieved the entire extended primer complex would be stripped away and a new _recessed_ sequencing primer would be hybridized and extended.

+Traditionally five hybridization rounds was performed with seven ligation cycles giving a read length of 5 x 7 = 35bp.

+PRICKLi is simply an enzymatic way to achieve similar SBL primer extension, cleave, re-ligate as SOLiD but with using cheap off-shelf oligonucleotide modifications.
+The added twist is the trick to piggy back on the improved confocal imaging and do multiple base calls by color multiplexing similar like Illumina NextSeq but instead of saving on laser cost the free fluorescent channels are used to encode directionality since SBL, unlike SBS, can sequence from both ends of the primer.